 There are several easily available methods to measure pH.
 Litmus paper, or pH test strips, are the cheapest but also the least accurate.
 When shopping for pH test strips, make sure they measure the full spectrum, as many are intended for particular ranges.
 I use these and like them just fine.
 Here they are in action:

 For more precision, you can buy an electronic pH meter.
-I don’t own one, but Amazon has options from around $10 to hundreds.
+There are plenty of inexpensive options available via Amazon, and I’ve had good luck with a $20 version staying calibrated between uses.
 Check out your options here if you’re considering getting one.

 So low pH means high acidity, right?